the-grid/finitedomain/README.md

 - `npm run lint`: run eslint with dist config (slightly stricter than dev).
 Exits non-zero if it fails.
 - `npm run lintdev`: run eslint with dev config (allows `console.log`, `debugger`, etc).
 No non-zero exit for failures.
 - `npm run lintfix`: runs eslint in the fix mode

+## DSL

+The library supports a DSL that is solidified right now.
+You can read up on it in [docs/dsl.docs.md](docs/dsl.docs.md).